ndustrialio/toggler/README.md

 That will fill in all your missing toggle entries:
 - 8 ($$ billable) hours each weekday that does not have any existing time entry,
 - Covering the time range
-  - from 90 days before the end of the current month
+  - from 90 days before the end of last month
-  - to the end of the current month (ish)
+  - to the end of last month

 # UAYOR: Use at your own risk, and keep away from the reach of micro managers :)